 Mobilising workforces for New South Wales farm work in line with the national harvest calendar

-Our team has extensive experience delivering workforce solutions for winter and summer field crops (including forage and fodder crops), with pastures that extend from Queensland and follow the farm work season down to New South Wales.
+Our team has extensive experience delivering workforce solutions for winter and summer field crops (including forage and fodder crops), with pastures that extend from Queensland and follow the farm work season down to NSW.

 Generally speaking, Queensland crops come into season earlier because the weather is warmer.
-This allows Agri Labour Australia to immediately mobilise reliable workforces from Queensland to secure agricultural employment NSW.
-Having no gap between Queensland and NSW farm jobs allows us to retain skilled workers who may otherwise disperse to look for alternative employment.
+This allows Agri Labour to immediately mobilise reliable workforces from Queensland to secure agricultural employment for new jobs in NSW.
+Having no gap between Queensland and NSW agriculture jobs allows us to retain skilled workers who may otherwise disperse to look for alternative employment.

-Our NSW agricultural employment opportunities aren’t limited to farm jobs in the country – we also provide reliable workforces for New South Wales’ metropolitan and regional agribusinesses in Sydney, Newcastle, Orange, Wagga Wagga, Wollongong, Tamworth, Bathurst, Port Macquarie and Dubbo.
+Our NSW agricultural employment opportunities aren’t limited to farm work in the country – we also provide reliable workforces for agricultural work jobs in New South Wales’ metropolitan and regional agribusinesses in Sydney, Newcastle, Orange, Wagga Wagga, Wollongong, Tamworth, Bathurst, Port Macquarie and Dubbo.

-Essential commodities in New South Wales need reliable farm workers each year
+Essential commodities in New South Wales need reliable workers every year

-From the Tweed in the north through to Tumbarumba in the south, Agri Labour Australia sources various types of farm workers to handle processing, production and packing for fruits and vegetables throughout the state.
+From the Tweed in the north through to Tumbarumba in the south, Agri Labour sources various types of workers to handle processing jobs, production jobs and packing jobs for fruits and vegetables throughout the state.

-Direct from Queensland, Agri Labour Australia also assembles crews of farm workers to fill positions in the grain, broadacre farming (cotton, cereals, oilseeds and pulses) and cotton gin industries, which are concentrated around the inland regions of Northern NSW.
+Direct from Queensland, Agri Labour also assembles crews of farm workers to fill seasonal jobs and positions in the grain, broadacre farming (cotton, cereals, oilseeds and pulses) and cotton gin industries, which are concentrated around the inland regions of Northern NSW.

-On the north-east coast of NSW and in the north-western area of the state, we work with a number of well-known agricultural clients in the nut industry (both on the harvesting and processing side).
+On the north-east coast of NSW and in the north-western area of the state, we work with a number of well-known agricultural clients in the nut industry (both in harvesting jobs and processing jobs).

 Poultry businesses are an important part of our client base in Queensland and New South Wales.
-Throughout NSW, we assist egg and meat-producing clients with finding suitable candidates for both short and long-term farm labour roles.
-As well as animal husbandry, veterinarian, general farm worker, machinery operation and management roles, our recruitment specialists assist with the construction of various agriculture operations (for example, poultry facility installations).
+Throughout NSW, we assist egg and meat-producing clients with finding suitable candidates for both short and long-term farm jobs.
+As well as animal husbandry jobs, veterinarian jobs, general farm hand jobs, machinery operation jobs and management roles, our recruitment specialists assist with the construction of various agriculture operations (for example, poultry facility installation jobs).

 A fruitful source of agricultural employment

-New South Wales’ farms supply a large proportion of Australia’s fruit and vegetables, and they all need reliable farm workers at different times of the year.
+New South Wales’ farms supply a large proportion of Australia’s fruit and vegetables, and they all need reliable farm workers at different times of the year to fill seasonal jobs.
 For instance, apples are a major crop that grows prolifically in parts of NSW.
-Generally a cold climate fruit, most NSW apples are grown around Batlow and Orange.
+Generally a seasonal cold climate fruit, most apples are grown around Batlow and Orange.
 Limited varieties are also grown in Forbes, the Sydney basin and the Northern Tablelands.
-Pears and nashi are also grown in NSW on a much smaller scale.
+Pears and nashi are also grown in on a much smaller scale.

 Another important crop in NSW is berries.
 Principally grown in the northern, central and southern tablelands, as well as the mid-north coastal regions, berries are a vital commodity and picking requires specialised training.
 Agri Labour Australia regularly assembles and trains teams of farm workers to handle the delicate fruit and ensure production runs smoothly.

-A variety of seasonal stone fruits are also grown in NSW, including cherries, peaches, nectarines, plums, apricots and prunes.
-Agri Labour Australia supplies workforces for both temperate and low-chill stone fruit producers.
+A variety of seasonal stone fruits are also grown in the state, including cherries, peaches, nectarines, plums, apricots and prunes.
+Agri Labour Australia supplies workforces and backpacker workers for both temperate and low-chill stone fruit producers.

 With a production area of around 13,000 hectares, another key New South Wales crop Agri Labour Australia delivers workforces for is citrus fruits.
 The Australian citrus industry is crucial to our economy in terms of exports because it is worth more than $200 million annually.